Descriptive Trademarks Get Sent to Rehab

 Secondary Meaning, aka Acquired Distinctiveness

-A few descriptive trademarks sent to the Supplemental Register are eventually able to make the grade and successfully graduate by becoming distinctive if they can prove they have “acquired distinctiveness.” also known as secondary meaning.
+A few descriptive trademarks sent to the Supplemental Register are eventually able to make the grade and successfully graduate by becoming distinctive if they can prove they have “acquired distinctiveness.” also known as a secondary meaning.
 It’s a difficult, expensive journey even for those who win.
 A famous example is Apple proved secondary meaning in order to register the iPad as a distinctive trademark.
-Apple did not even have to go to rehab as it was able to prove secondary meaning based upon massive sales and millions in advertising spend.
-Most mere mortals don’t have the resources or fame to create secondary meaning as easily as Apple, since their customer base is smaller, their advertising budgets more limited and the products are less known.
+Apple did not even have to go to rehab as it was able to prove secondary meaning based on massive sales and millions in advertising spend.
+Most mere mortals don’t have the resources or fame to create secondary meaning as easily as Apple, since their customer base is smaller, their advertising budgets are more limited and the products are less known.

 Acquired distinctiveness is just what is says.
 After 5 years, the owner must often come up with expensive evidence that shows that when the public sees or hears the trademark, they associate it with the product or service of the trademark owner..
 If the owner can show the public so loves the name, the once bad brand can leave purgatory and goes to trademark heaven.
 There is takes its rightful place among the other distinctive and highly protectable trademarks of the world.
-This done by showing extensive advertising and sales, including consumer surveys.
+This is done by showing extensive advertising and sales, including consumer surveys.

-A recent victor in 2012 was Coca-Cola for its mark ZERO for Diet Coke despite the fact the “zero” is often used to describe zero calories.
+A recent victor in 2012 was Coca-Cola for its mark ZERO for Diet Coke despite the fact that “zero” is often used to describe zero calories.
 The marketing and advertising power of Coca-Cola was sufficient to find acquired distinctiveness

-And the moral of the story is: Choose an inherently distinctive trademark, one that can past the test at the gates of trademark heaven.
+And the moral of the story is: Choose an inherently distinctive trademark, one that can pass the test at the gates of trademark heaven.
 Trademark rehab on the Supplemental Register is a perilous place to live when it comes to protecting your online business and brand assets.

 When deciding the best trademark service for registering a name, review this Consumer Guide to Trademark Services.